0belous/A2-Legacy-Launcher/README.md

 4. Connect your headset and autorize usb debugging (developer mode required)

+5. Setup a virtual enviroment (venv)

+   `py -m venv venv`

+8. Activate the venv

+   `.\venv\Scripts\activate`

+9. Install the requests library

+   `pip install requests`

-5. Run the script
+10. Run the script

     `py main.py`

-6. Provide it with an APK and OBB to install
+11. Provide it with an APK and OBB to install

     All old versions can be found here: https://dl.obelous.dev/public/A2-archive/